 The investigator(s) will coordinate the gathering of information from any other individuals who may have information relevant to the complaint.
+The College will objectively evaluate all evidence that is relevant and not otherwise impermissible including both inculpatory and exculpatory evidence.
+Credibility determinations will not be based on a person's status as a Complainant, Respondent or witness.
 Formal rules of evidence do not apply in the process described herein.

-The Complainant and Respondent will have the option to identify witnesses, including fact and expert witnesses that they would like the investigator to interview as well as other inculpatory and exculpatory evidence.
-Should a party wish to designate an expert witness for the investigator to interview, that person must provide that witness at their own expense.
+The Complainant and Respondent will have the equal opportunity to identify witnesses, including fact and expert witnesses that they would like the investigator to interview as well as other inculpatory and exculpatory evidence.
+Should a party wish to designate an expert witness for the investigator to interview, that person must provide that expert witness at their own expense.